 The homemade green and gold dog treats pictured in this post use a pale white-ish dough and two tints: yellow (turmeric powder) and green (spirulina powder).
 In addition to looking great and fabulously festive for St. Patrick’s Day, the green, gold, and white combination blends beautifully.
 Some colour combinations just get murky looking after re-rolling.

 Aiming for white when baking treats is tricky.
 Many of our favourite doughs are naturally coloured by their base ingredients.
-For those that aren’t, very few white (or whitish) binders will stay white when baked.
+For those that aren’t, few white (or whitish) binders stay white when baked.
 Embrace a little beige!
-It will make baking options easier and the dogs won’t care.
+The baking options are easier and the dogs won’t care.

 Making the Marbled Green and Gold Dog Treats

 I used a four leaf clover, shamrock, and bone cookie cutters to make these treats.
-The tiny stem of the clover drives me crazy when baking, but I couldn’t resist for St. Patrick’s Day cuteness.
-Marbling looks extra special in roll-and-cut treats, but it’s pretty in simple treats, too.
-Basic ball-and-flatten treats are very easy to make.
-I make mini balls and use a fork to flatten, just like making a human peanut butter cookie.
+The tiny stem of the clover cookie cutter drives me crazy when baking, but I couldn’t resist for St. Patrick’s Day cuteness.
+Marbling looks extra special in roll-and-cut treats, but it’s also pretty in simple shortcut dog treats.
+Ball-and-flatten treats are very easy to make.
 I’ve also become smitten with making segmented dog treat bars.
 They’re great for packing into frozen storage, and super easy to carry, crack, and share.

 Making the Treats: